Army Black Knights and the Princeton Tigers square off - WTOP News

 London; Thursday, 2:30 p.m.
 EST

-BOTTOM LINE: The Army Black Knights face the Princeton Tigers in London, United Kingdom.
+BOTTOM LINE: The Army Black Knights play the Princeton Tigers in London, United Kingdom.

-Army finished 15-16 overall with a 6-7 record in non-conference games during the 2021-22 season.
+Army went 15-16 overall with a 6-7 record in non-conference play in the 2021-22 season.
 The Black Knights averaged 70.4 points per game while allowing opponents to score 70.4 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.